 Searching by Mathematical Subject Classification (MSC):

-Open and scan results.
-As of August 2020, there were 16 results.
+- Open and scan results.
+As of June 2023, there were 25 results.
+Not too many.